BUS 103. The Executive: Presence, Professionalism, and Presentation for Business. 3 Credit Hours.

 BUS 150.
 Business Analytics.
 3 Credit Hours.

 The primary purpose of this course is to build skills in learning and using software technologies to support business-oriented problem solving and decision making.
-Specifically, you will develop the ability to solve problems, to organize and analyze data using spreadsheet and database software, and to learn to distribute information to others through the effecitve use of collaborative technologies and the Web.
+Specifically, you will develop the ability to solve problems, to organize and analyze data using spreadsheet and database software, and to learn to distribute information to others through the effective use of collaborative technologies and the Web.
 Case problems will cover areas such as accounting, finance, marketing, statistics and operations management.
 Professors from several business school departments will discuss how their disciplines use spreadsheets to solve problems.

 Requisite: Miami Herbert Business School.